-Total 30 out of 33 industry category of Topix index advanced into positive territory, with Textiles & Apparels, Electric Power & Gas, Services, Construction, Land Transportation, and Securities & Commodities Futures issues being notable gainers.
+Total 19 out of 33 industry category of Topix index fell into negative territory, with Mining, Iron & Steel, Electric Power & Gas, Marine Transportation, and Insurance issues being notable losers, while Precision Instruments, Metal Products, and Pharmaceutical issues were notable gainers.

-CURRENCY NEWS: The Japanese yen little changed against greenback on Thursday.
-The Japanese yen, often seen as a safe-haven currency in times of turmoil, traded at 107.85 against the dollar after seeing an earlier low of 108.46.
+CURRENCY NEWS: The Japanese yen strengthened against greenback on Friday.
+The Japanese yen, often seen as a safe-haven currency in times of turmoil, traded at 107.86 against the dollar after strengthening from levels above 108.3 in the previous session

 Powered by Capital Market - Live News